RESUME

 Centrebet (closed)

-In 1996, Centrebet became the first southern hemisphere organisation to offer online betting.
-In 2002, Centrebet became the first non-TAB bookmaker in Australia to employ a media manager.
+Centrebet was the first Southern Hemisphere organisation to accept a sports wager online and the first non-TAB betting agency in Australia to employ a media manager.

-• Introduced novelty betting to Australia – initially, the Northern Territory Government would sanction markets on television shows, political elections and the like on a case-by-case basis – and played a key role in its 2006 floating with a capitalisation of $174 million.
+- Lobbied its regulator – the Northern Territory Government – to approve wagering markets on the outcomes of television shows, political elections and the like, which introduced novelty betting to Australia and contributed to its public floating with a market capitalisation of $174 million.

 Racing Post

-The London-based Racing Post is the world’s premier wagering publication.
-Sheikh Mohammed bin Rashid Al Maktoum, the ruler of Dubai, founded the Racing Post in 1986 before selling it in 1998.
+The Racing Post is the world’s premier wagering publication, with Dubai ruler Sheikh Mohammed bin Rashid Al Maktoum founding the United Kingdom-based media company.

 1995-1996